Error Handlers

 The "realm" according to RFC 7235, section 2.2.
 Defaults to "Please authenticate".

-The www authenticate error handler below is configured to kick in if an authentication_error error occurred (an error raised by authenticators) and has been raised by an authenticator with id equal to basic_auth_authenticator.
-In this case, it will respond with HTTP 401 Unauthorized and a WWW-Authenticate header set to Basic realm="My fancy app".
+If the www authenticate error handler below kicks in, heimdall will respond with HTTP 401 Unauthorized and a WWW-Authenticate header set to Basic realm="My fancy app".

 id: basic_authenticate